Custom Dashboards and Widgets

 1. Set the Widget Type to Custom.

-4. Select the Metrics that you want to display in the widget.
+3. Select the Metrics that you want to show in the widget.

-5. Choose how you want to display the metrics by selecting a Visualization type.
-The available options depend on what you selected as your Resource Type and Metrics.
+4. Choose how you want to show the metrics by selecting a Visualization type.
+The available options depend on what data you are showing in the widget.

 Was this article helpful?